KarthikeyanC95/Mini_project_4/README.md

 # Employee Attrition and Performance Rating Analysis with Prediction

 ## Project Overview
-This project analyzes employee attrition using machine learning techniques to identify key factors influencing employee turnover.
+This project analyses employee attrition using machine learning techniques to identify key factors influencing employee turnover.
 The goal is to build a predictive model that helps organizations retain valuable employees by addressing potential attrition risks.

 ## Dataset
 The dataset includes various employee attributes such as: